LaudateCorpus1/Sourcetrail/DOCUMENTATION.md

 At this point, you should have an understanding of the basics of Sourcetrail's user interface and can begin exploring your codebase.
 Sourcetrail will allow you to see your source code from a whole new perspective, by giving you a concise overview of its parts and a faster way of drilling down to its internals, while always maintaining the connection to the implementation details of the actual source code.

 Please take look at the much more extensive instruction manual below for detailed information.

-If you would like to provide feedback, please do not hesitate to reach out to us via email: [support@sourcetrail.com](mailto:support@sourcetrail.com), we'd love to hear from you!

 The Sourcetrail team wishes you a good start with our product, lots of saved time, increased productivity and much cleaner code.